akanik/nicar22-mapping-masters/qgis-steps.md

 [Intro to analysis in QGIS](https://docs.google.com/document/d/1LCjMGMst95GeBnMx-dmVQ66-XiaCB3uz6NrZzluYNMk/edit#heading=h.3zw8nxwawury), including styling layer, spatial joins and filtering shapes.

-## Adding files

-Open a new map in QGIS.

-Add the `esri_atl_zips.gpkg` vector file and `atl_res_permits.csv` delimited text file (found in the GIS folder) to the map.

-Remember to tell QGIS that your delimited text file has point coordinates so that our permit data will appear as points.

-> **_NOTE:_** Zip codes aren't the preferred geographic unit to work with, but sometimes that's how data come to us so we need to make the best of it.
-We're using the [ESRI Zip Codes](https://www.arcgis.com/home/item.html?id=8d2012a2016e484dafaac0451f9aea24) which come as a `.lyr` file.

-> I've pulled out ATL zips for us to use during this tutorial, but if you want to grab your own city's zip code boundaries, [here are some instructions](https://gis.stackexchange.com/questions/34310/opening-lyr-file-via-rgdal-ogr) on how to convert that `.lyr` file into a `.gdb`.
-You should then be able to add the `.gdb` directory [using these instructions](https://gis.stackexchange.com/questions/26285/installing-file-geodatabase-gdb-support-in-qgis#:~:text=To%20open%20a%20geodatabase%20in,into%20your%20Table%20of%20Contents.).
-There is a column called **STATE** that you can use to filter your state's zip codes to get a more manageable file.
-Once you start joining data to your statewide zip codes, you should be able to filter out zips that aren't being used by the data.

 ## Setting project and layer projections

 Projections are how we use two-dimensional space to talk about three-dimensional space.
 Polygons like county and state borders are three-dimensional, but we do our best to show them in two dimensions in print and online.